 Do they have someone do it for them, or do they go through their emails?

-Such details will help you craft your email to be guaranteed to get a contact afterward.
+Such details will help you craft your email to be guaranteed to get a contact number afterward.

-Most importantly, don’t let few responses discourage you.
-Keep on tweaking your emails until you get it right.
+Most importantly, don’t let a few responses discourage you.
+Keep on tweaking your emails until you get them right.